jakobib/daia2016/finding-availability.md

 ## DAIA servers

-DAIA services have been implemented for several ILS so far.
-The supported ILS are mainly used in Germany.
-All implementations have been created by ILS users instead of being provided as official APIs by the ISL vendors.
+DAIA services have been implemented for several ILS, mainly used in Germany, so far.
+All implementations but one have been created by ILS users instead of being provided as official APIs by the ISL vendors.

 The first DAIA server at VZG, wrapping the **LBS** ILS from OCLC (formerly from PICA),^[<http://www.oclc.org/en-europe/lbs.html>] is being replaced by a new